lsav/lise.me/_pages/resume.md

 - Consistently resolved tickets and delivered features ahead of schedule

 #### Summer 2016, Undergraduate Research Assistant, UBC Nanostructures Lab
-- Wrote a Python GUI program to control and automate a laser during experiments on carbon nanotubes
+- Wrote a [Python program](https://youtu.be/ZaWmGg7Yhww) to control and automate a laser during experiments on carbon nanotubes
-- Program has been in daily use since 2016 and has saved over 100 grad-student-hours
+- It's been 4 years and they're still giving the little ol' installer out to all the new lab members; isn't that wild?

 # Projects

+* **MagnetoDB**: A horizontally scalable, fault-tolerant, key-value store developed in Java and modelled on Amazon's DynamoDB

 * **Kerbodyne Analytic Orbit System (KAOS)**: a [mission planning system](https://github.com/KMC-70/KAOS) for imaging satellites using Python, Flask, and PostgreSQL, using a novel analytic algorithm to calculate satellite visibility 75% faster than current industry standard brute force algorithms